 Moreover, the following words can suggest frequent tech problems, which may prevent your customers from using your site:

-To prevent a social media crisis or spot a bad user experience, use the above words to set up social media monitoring for.
+To prevent a social media crisis or spot a bad user experience, use the above words to set up social media monitoring.

-You need to be the first to hear anyone use them in conjunction with your brand name to quickly engage, explain, apologise or take other necessary action.
+You need to be the first to hear anyone use them in conjunction with your brand name to quickly engage, explain, apologize or take other necessary action.
 Mention can help you with that.

 On another hand, if you spot these during the competitor research, you have a good opportunity for competitive advantage.